tnakagome/RestFrameworkComparison/python/README.md

 ## How to Test the Script
 I have used the python command that comes with MacOS.
 The version is 2.7.16.
+For Linux, use a package manager like apt or yum to install python in case you do not have one.
+I used 2.7.12 that came with Ubuntu 16.04.
+You also need the pip command.

 1. Follow the [instruction](https://flask.palletsprojects.com/en/1.1.x/installation/) on the Flask website to install Flask framework.
 It is up to you whether to use venv.
 I do not.
 2. Create a directory and myapp.py inside it, or you can copy the file from this git folder.